RTP2: History

 RTP studied the hypothesis of launching a second channel in 1967, these plans went into fruition in 1968.
 The service (going under the unofficial name of II Programa) began broadcasting on 25 December 1968 on the UHF band, broadcasting to large urban centres, simply relaying programming from the first network over the course of two hours every night.
 In 1969, the channel had 1012 hours of operation, living upon repeats from the main service.

 Regular broadcasts started on 21 November 1970.
 In 1971, the channel added an extra hour to its daily schedule, now starting at 20:30.
 As the 1970s progressed, the channel slowly started to add (predominantly European) shows on the schedule that RTP1 did not air.

-On 16 October 1978, RTP decided to separate RTP-1 and RTP/2, giving each channel their own teams and news operations.
-Fernando Lopes became the controller of the newly-separate channel, being nicknamed as "Canal Lopes" (the Lopes channel).

-Towards the start of the 80s, owing to cost-cutting measures, RTP 2 was now under RTP 1's control again.

-In 1986, the channel was part of the Europa TV experiment, airing the channel's programming between 16:30 and 20:00.
-As soon as Europa TV closed, some Music Box shows were relayed on the channel.
-Agora Escolha premiered in the same year, a phone-in show which allowed the viewer to choose from two different TV shows.
-It got cancelled in the mid-90s, apart from a brief (and web-centric) revival in 2011 on RTP Memória.